Emily Benson

 Bio:

 Emily Benson writes poems of humanity, longing, and nature.
 A former professional stage manager who now works in digital marketing, she has been writing poetry steadily through it all.
-She lives in Western New York with her husband, two sons, and one cat.
+She lives in Western New York with her husband, two sons, and their cat.

 Coming Soon!